ahnaf-zamil/ahnaf-zamil/README.md

-# As-salamu alaykum, I'm Ahnaf 👋
+# Hello there, I'm Ahnaf 👋

 <p>Hello, my name is Ahnaf, also known as DevGuyAhnaf online.
 I'm a developer with a passion for backend development and everything surrounding it.
-APIs, databases, networking, distributed systems, DevOps, etc. I love it all.
+APIs, databases, networking, distributed systems, DevOps, etc. I like em all.
 Sometimes I make libraries or utility software for the fun of it, most of them are here on GitHub.

 This profile contains most of the public work I do, as well as my contact info if someone wants to contact me.